counterfactual/monorepo/packages/typescript-typings/README.md

 This will allow the TS compiler to first look into that repo and then fallback to DT types.

-## Contributing

-We welcome improvements and fixes from the wider community!
-To report bugs within this package, please create an issue in this repository.

-Please read our [contribution guidelines](../../CONTRIBUTING.md) before getting started.

 ### Install dependencies

 If you don't have yarn workspaces enabled (Yarn < v1.0) - enable them: